 After analyzing the dust particles of a variety of comets with NASA's Spitzer Space Telescope, the Deep Impact spacecraft and the internationally funded Infrared Space Observatory, Dr. Carey Lisse, of the Johns Hopkins University Applied Physics Laboratory in Laurel, Md., suspects that the answer is yes.

-Image right: In this artist's concept, a narrow asteroid belt filled with rocks and dusty debris orbits a star similar to our own sun.
+Image right: In this artist's concept, a narrow asteroid belt filled with rocks and dusty debris orbits a star similar to our own Sun when it was approximately 30 million years old.
 Image credit: NASA/JPL-Caltech + Browse version of image

 "Comets are the stepping stones to planets," said Lisse.
 "With these missions, astronomers know more about comets today than ever before, and we're still only beginning to scratch the surface."

 He presents his findings today at the 38th meeting of the Division for Planetary Sciences of the American Astronomical Society in Pasadena, Calif.

 According to Lisse, the Deep Impact mission, which sent an 820-pound impactor into the path of a hurtling comet about 5 by 8 kilometers (3 by 5 miles) wide, provided a "Rosetta stone" for studying solar system formation in the universe.
 The collision, on July 4, 2005, unleashed a plethora of pristine particles that had been locked in the core of comet Tempel 1 since the dawn of our solar system.